V-Sekai-fire/aria-character-core/apps/aria_timestrike/docs/adr/README.md

 This directory contains Architecture Decision Records for the temporal planner component of aria_timestrike.

+## Current Architecture

+**All temporal planner architectural decisions are now consolidated in [ADR-034: Definitive Temporal Planner Architecture](034-definitive-temporal-planner-architecture.md).**

+ADRs 001-033 have been superseded and serve as historical records of the architectural evolution process.
+For current implementation guidance, reference ADR-034 exclusively.

 ## Overview

-These ADRs document all design decisions for the temporal, re-entrant goal-task-network (GTN) planner implementation.
+These ADRs document the evolution of design decisions for the temporal, re-entrant goal-task-network (GTN) planner implementation.
 Each ADR follows a standard format and captures:

 - **Status**: Current state (Proposed, Accepted, Superseded)
 - **Context**: Background and problem statement